Cranberry BBS Ribs are Tender and Saucy

 Thankfully, it’s pretty easy to mix up the fun with holiday classics like cranberries and pomegranates.
-We love pomegranates for this holiday salad.
+We love pomegranates for this pear and blue cheese salad.

 But today, it’s all about the cranberries.
 And ribs.
 Sticky, saucy ribs.
 People love the flavors in this rib recipe, and you’ll love how easy these ribs are to prepare ahead of time.